jstetich/access_biomonitoring/Derived_Data/DATA_NOTES.md

 <http://www.maine.gov/dep/gis/datamaps/lawb_biomonitoring/results/314.csv>
 accesses the CSV file, which can be saved directly, or parsed.

-We have developed draft Python scripts to access and arse these CSV files, but we do not use the raw CSV files in State of Casco Bay, so hey are not included in the Git archive at this time.
+We have developed draft Python scripts to access and parse these CSV files, but we do not use the raw CSV files in State of Casco Bay, so hey are not included in the Git archive at this time.